chandanhpcic/docs/source/manual/how-tos/guestnet.rst

 -----------------------------
 Advanced - CLI Session Status
 -----------------------------
-OPNsense has a very powerful CLI that is particularly useful for debugging purposes.
+Reticen8 has a very powerful CLI that is particularly useful for debugging purposes.
 For this example we will use the cli to list the status off all active sessions.

 Type the following on the cli prompt to do so (for zone id 0):